 But none of the heroes in those stories did it on their own — they are all indebted to people and institutions that helped, supported, encouraged, and elevated them.
 Their work is no less heroic because they had help, but our failing to recognize that help is needed releases us from the obligation of providing it.
 It is our work, this helping.
 We do it for our families, for our friends every day.
 We help.
 We offer extra hands and second chances.
 But if you have no boots and nowhere to stand, how likely are you to be able to do that?
 If you don’t have a family or friends to hold your back into the wind, what then?
 We all need help, but we don’t all get it from the same places.
 We should leave no one behind — we’re too good and too kind for that.
 Accepting personal responsibility means taking care of our communities, not looking out for no one but ourselves.
 It means participating in not just our own personal lives but also showing up for the people around us.

 If instead we assumed that we in fact need others to succeed for us to succeed and that we each have not just a stake in but a responsibility for the success of others, what could we change?
-If we believed in collective success and smart competition, embraced the truth that interdependency can enable greater progress than the myth of self-reliance, and demanded that our politics and our government elevate everyone, how could we reclaim all our policies?
+If we believed in collective success and generative competition, embraced the truth that interdependency can enable greater progress than the myth of self-reliance, and demanded that our politics and our government elevate everyone, how could we reclaim all our policies?
 Trade rules?
 Tax policy?
 Corporate regulation?
 Our legal system?
 Voting access?
 Campaign finance?
 Poverty?
 Violence?

 All of these aspects of civic life could and must be remade to reflect the world in which we live — not the lie we’ve been ingesting and regurgitating for the last hundred years.